- Take a scenic trip around the island in a vintage car

 The coastal path that loops around the island offers some amazing views over the archipelago and Lombok in the distance, and you can also visit the lake and Gili Meno Turtle Sanctuary.
 If you're keen on diving or snorkeling, you can also head out on a fun dive or go snorkeling by the old jetty and the sunken pontoon on the west coast.
 You can also try your luck at seeing sea turtles if you go snorkeling in the shallow waters on the northern side of the island.

 Day 10: Transfer to Bali, Free Afternoon in Jimbaran

 Say goodbye to the Gili Islands today as you make your way to the harbor and board the fast boat back to Bali.
-On arrival, you'll meet your driver on arrival at Padang Bai, and then head down to Jimbaran on the south coast for your last few days in Bali.
+You'll meet your driver on arrival at Padang Bai and then head down to Jimbaran on the south coast for your last few days in Bali.

 Once you've checked into your hotel, the rest of the day is free.
 Jimbaran Bay has a sheltered beach that's perfect for swimming, but you can also head out to nearby Tegal Wangi beach, which is said to be one of the most beautiful beaches in Bali.
 You can also go for a wander through the town, and if you feel like treating yourself, stop by one of the high-end spas for a traditional Balinese massage.

 Day 11: Beaches of Bukit Peninsula & Kecak Show in Uluwatu

 Spend your last day in Bali at the beaches of the Bukit Peninsula.
 Swing by Padang Padang Beach, Thomas Beach, Green Bowl Beach, and Pandawa Beach, spending as little or as long as you like at each spot.
 After that, visit Uluwatu and take a quick tour of the town before returning to your hotel to relax for a little.